huri000/SwiftEntryKit/README.md

 ```Swift
 attributes.popBehavior = .overridden
 ```

+The default value of `popBehavior` is `.animated(animation: .translation)` - It translates out with duration of 0.3 seconds.

 #### Status Bar
 The status bar appearance can be modified during the display of the entry.